top of page

 4. To total the points for the overall sports champion and notify the winning schools.

-6. To notify each member school of the time, date, place, and agenda, including amendments and special considerations of all meetings.
+6. To notify each member school of the time, date, place, and agenda, including amendments and special considerations for all meetings.

 The duties of the Secretary shall be: